simon-anders/htseq/doc/count.rst

    python -m HTSeq.scripts.count [options] <sam_file> <gff_file>

 The <sam_file> contains the aligned reads in the SAM format.
 (Note that the SAMtools_ contain Perl scripts to convert most alignment formats to SAM.)
+Make sure to use a splicing-aware aligner such as TopHat.
+HTSeq-count makes full use of the information in the CIGAR field.

-If you have paired-end data, you have to sort the SAM file by read name first.
+If you have paired-end data,
+you have to sort the SAM file by read name first.
 (If your sorting tool cannot handle big files, try e.g. Ruan Jue's *msort*, available from the SOAP_ web site.)

 .. _SAMtools: http://samtools.sourceforge.net/
 .. _SOAP: http://soap.genomics.org.cn